 Anna continues: “This was our groundwork for developing our relationship with our social worker so by the time we were assessed we were very trusting in her and we could have open conversations about what type of children we could manage.”

 They knew they were keen to adopt siblings from the start.
 Anna says: “I had friends who had struggled with being adopted and not having anyone they could really relate to.
-We thought that siblings will always have each other, and would be a great support for one another.”
+We thought that siblings will always have each other.”

 Anna and Jack were approved as adopters but then had to take a break from the process for a year or so due to family circumstances, so the process took a bit longer than it might otherwise have done.